skn437/skn-spring-mail/README.md

 ### I made this library so that I can use it in most of my spring boot reactive projects without writing the same codes over and over again

-### The main API Classes of this library are `MailSenderService` which has 4 methods to send mails & `MailSenderRequestBody` which holds the blueprint for `@RequestBody` annotated params in controllers
+### The main API Classes of this library are `MailSenderService` which has 4 methods to send mails, `MailSenderRequestInfo` which holds the blueprint for `@RequestBody/@RequestPart` annotated params, `MailSenderInputStream` which holds the blueprint for processing proper input stream info & `MailSenderHtmlTemplate` which holds the blueprint for processing proper thymeleaf HTML template info.
+These APIs are for controllers

 &nbsp;